MrHraza/Cook-it/README.md

 GitHub was used as the remote repository for storing the project's code and resources.
 It provided a backup of the project and allowed it to be accessed from different locations.

+#### Contributors

+There are two contributors to this project.
+The primary contributor is myself, who developed all of the project.
+The second contributor is my mentor from Bristol, Ben Smith, who created a separate branch and committed code there as an **example** for the login process.
+This branch was not merged into the main library, but served as a valuable learning resource during the development process.

 <br>

 ## Testing